Configuring Access Control in EE and FE

 - Changing dynamic server configurations.

 In general, auditing security violations and other rare events have minimal performance impact.
-However, logging every attempted or successful data operation on numerous data sets can slow runtime performance in systems under heavy load.
+However, logging every attempted or successful data commands on numerous data sets can slow runtime performance in systems under heavy load.
 This level of logging also increases storage requirements for the logs.

 If you plan to maintain extensive audit records, we suggest you review potential performance impact and storage needs in a test environment first.

-- Security violations, refer to report-violation.
+- Security violations, see report-violation.

-- Authentication failure, refer to report-violation.
+- Authentication failure, see report-violation.

-- Successful authentications, refer to report-authentication.
+- Successful authentications, see report-authentication.

 - Role violation, report violation.